-Montgomery County Premises Liability Attorneys
+Montgomery County Premise Liability Lawyers

 There is no getting around snow and ice in our frigid northern climate.
 In Pennsylvania, commercial and residential property owners have some legal protection from liability when pedestrians fall on newly snowy or icy sidewalks.
 But that protection IS limited.

-- The snow or ice accumulated to such a degree that it formed "hills and ridges" that unreasonably obstructed travel and created a danger.
+- The snow or ice accumulated to such a degree that it formed "hills and ridges" that unreasonably obstructed travel and created danger.

 - The dangerous condition caused a pedestrian to fall and suffer an injury.

 How long is too long for such conditions to exist?
 The Pennsylvania "Hills and Ridges" doctrine says that if the snow and ice have resulted in hills and ridges of snow and ice, the property owner must have failed to deal with the storm in a reasonable period of time.

 Common Causes of Slip & Fall Accidents

 The Hills and Ridges doctrine does not apply to all slippery conditions, only those resulting from natural causes.

 You can seek compensation for a back injury suffered in a slip-and-fall accident or trip-and-fall injury resulting from: